raspberrypilearning/scary-spot-the-difference-scratch/en/step_3.md

 --- /task ---

 --- task ---
-Run your program by clicking on the `green flag`{:class="blockevents"}.
-When you click on the backdrop, the image of the zombie should briefly appear.
+Click on the `green flag`{:class="blockevents"} to run the program.
+When you click on the backdrop, the image of the zombie should appear briefly.
 --- /task ---